SUMMARY

 ANALYSIS

 The connection between Christ’s ministry, as expressed in the Christ hymn (2:6-11), and the ministry of the Philippians through Epaphroditus (2:25-30) is a theological gem and a significant teaching of this letter.
-At the point of the loss of human strength and power in our lives, the cross of Christ is present; this is where God is present.
+At the point of the loss of human strength and power in our lives, exemplified in the cross of Christ, God’s dynamic presence enlivens and encourages us.
 Earlier in the letter Paul expresses this truth in light of his own life of imprisonment: “speaking with all boldness, Christ will be exalted now as always in my body, whether by life or by death.
 For to me, living is Christ and dying is gain” (1:20-21).